SUBnet192/PKI/README.md

 End result is a working PKI infrastructure in 15 mins max (if you're starting from Windows virtual templates).

+NOTE: These scripts must be run LOCALLY on the servers, not through remote powershell

 Video of the Root CA installation
 <div align="left">
       <a href="https://www.youtube.com/watch?v=ixw1v1G5ods">